backstitch/backstitch.github.io/_drafts/add_ons.md

 *Available to business subscribers only*

-Presentation Mode allows your topic page to be viewed in a real-time, cascading display that is perfect for social media walls, office displays, events, etc. Results will be displayed in a grid-style view with full image visibility and new results automatically updated.
+Presentation Mode allows your topic page to be viewed in a real-time, cascading display that is perfect for social media walls, office displays, events, etc. Results will be displayed in a grid-style view with full image visibility and automatically updated results.
 In addition, the navigation bar, banner and toolbar will all be removed in order to focus on the content being displayed.

 To activate the Presentation Mode plugin *click* the **Presentation Mode** plugin in the available plugins window.